Annual Water Outlook

 Our Urban Water Strategy, and the process that supports it, is vital in determining how we address long-term water security issues.

 It provides a detailed, long-term forecast of water demands for communities across the region, along with supply options to meet these demands.
 The Urban Water Strategy comprises individual strategies for the Mitchell River water supply system and the supply systems of Mallacoota, Omeo, Swifts Creek, Cann River, Buchan, Dinner Plain, Orbost and Bemm River.
 The technical work to support the strategy considers the latest projections on climate change and population growth.
+This time the Urban Water Strategy also considers wastewater system capacities to identify where there may be opportunities to explore Integrated Water Management opportunities in our region.

 Long-term Water Security